luzhixing12345/MyScript/README.md

 ## Contribution

-Expecially thanks for your contribution!
+Hope for your contribution and expecially thanks for your contribution!

 ### Contribute for information